SkandaPrasad-S/TaskManagementSystem-NEC/README.md

 # TaskManagementSystem-NEC
-Task Management System to provide a basic understanding of java
+Task Management System to provide a basic understanding of MEAN Stack